HozielMaverick/HozielMaverick.github.io/Capstone.md

 ### Phase 2 — BER and SNR Analysis

-A Bit Pattern Generator (BPG) was connected to a Digital Communications Analyzer (DCA) to evaluate Bit Error Rate (BER) across multiple operating frequencies.
+A Bit Pattern Generator (BPG) was used to evaluate Bit Error Rate (BER) across multiple operating frequencies.
 The resulting BER measurements were used to estimate signal-to-noise ratio (SNR) and assess performance limitations at increasing data rates.

 ### Phase 3 — Eye Diagram and Signal Integrity Evaluation